robfairh/arfc.github.io/manual/expectations.md

   come to the office during the daytime with regularity.
 I won't track your hours, but I will worry if I haven't seen your face all week.
 - **Prioritize research:** because it is your job.
-- develop research projects with the help of the PI
 - **Participate:** actively in the university and the department, attending colloquia, workshops, and other professional, technical, and departmental events when they are relevant to your work and professional growth.
 Of